TikTok future in US still uncertain after Oracle deal - A look at trending alternative RedNote

 Is RedNote the new TikTok?

 US social browsing habits clearly can and do change.
-And a TikTok ban would be a pretty significant catalyst.
+A TikTok ban would have been a pretty significant catalyst, and even the Oracle-led handover could lead to disruption.

 Even so, all things considered, RedNote is unlikely to capture vast swathes of the US TikTok user base in the long term.
-But it’s fascinating to see users migrating to the platform amid the threat of a ban.
+But it has been fascinating to observe users migrating to the platform amid the threat of a ban.

 Bluesky looks and functions almost exactly like X. Pixelfed is highly familiar to Instagram users.
 But RedNote is not trying to “replace” TikTok in the same fashion, so users looking for a direct alternative might be disappointed.

-Finally, and most crucially, TikTok’s fate in the US is far from sealed.
-The app appears to have some more time to find a resolution under a sympathetic Trump administration.
+Finally, and most crucially, TikTok’s future in the US appears to have been saved.

-But the TikTok ban has cast a spotlight on RedNote, which was already a major player on the Chinese social scene in its own right.
+But the TikTok ban saga has at the very least cast a spotlight on RedNote, which was already a major player on the Chinese social scene in its own right.
 It will likely continue to grow, perhaps even with an increased US and global user base.

 Whatever happens with TikTok in the US, RedNote is certainly a platform worth keeping an eye on in the coming years.